Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

   - A resource group is a collection of AWS resources in the same region that match the results of a query.
 You can create a resource group from a query based on resource tags or from a CloudFormation Stack.
 - **Resource tags** are optional metadata that you can assign to AWS resources.
 A tag must contain a label called a key and may optionally contain a value.
   - For example, you may tag your production resources using a key named Environment and a value named Production.

+## The AWS Command Line Interface
+- AWS Command Line Interface (AWS CLI) is a unified command-line tool to manage your AWS resources.